 More Awesomeness Around Antwerp

 If you’ve enjoyed Antwerp, we’ve got lots more of Belgium for you, including this Best of Belgium collection, as chosen by travel writers.
-We’ve also taken you to gorgeous Ghent, lovely Leuven, and to the magnificence of Grand Place in Brussels.
+We’ve also taken you for one day in Bruges, to gorgeous Ghent, lovely Leuven, the Art Nouveau commune of Brussels Saint-Gilles and to the magnificence of Grand Place in Brussels.

 If you enjoyed Antwerp, why not pin this for later?